g3arshift/LabTracker/Task_List.md

 * [ ] Create database schema diagram
 	* [ ] Create a database schema
 	* [ ] Only do soft deletes.
 When a user deletes an item, mark it for deletion, which will then be properly deleted in 30 days.
-Perform this action when the application is booted.
+Perform this action when the application is booted, and after it's been running for X amount of time.
 	* Mark what user made the change to an item, and when
 	* Mark which user created an item, and when
 	* [ ] Populate a test database with test data